Routine Bone Density Studies

 - The individual suffers from one of the following calcium-wasting endocrinopathies:

-- Hypogonadism (except for uncomplicated, naturally occurring, or surgically induced post-menopausal clinical cases)
+- Hypogonadism (except for uncomplicated, naturally occurring, or surgically induced post-menopausal clinical cases); or

 - Celiac Sprue; or